 Coronavirus (COVID-19) Information for the SBCC Community

-As of September 1, Santa Barbara County has moved into the "Low" tier for community transmission (CDC COVID-19 Community Levels).
+Santa Barbara County is currently in the "Low" COVID-19 Community Level) (CDC COVID-19 Community Levels).

 What does this mean for employees and students coming to SBCC campuses?